shurikasa/Buildyard/README.md

 ### Generic Targets

-The per-project targets below are also available as aggregate targets for all projects, e.g., 'makes' builds all projects.
+The per-project targets below are also available as aggregate targets for all projects, e.g., 'alls' builds all projects.

 * apt-get: Install all packages using apt-get on Ubuntu.
 * port-get: Install all MacPorts packages needed on Mac OS X.